swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-44-trigger-drift-alerts-with-the-cicd-workflow.md

 ## Summary

-In this chapter, you have wired drift alerts into the CI/CD workflow so that drift signals can trigger retraining workflows.
+In this chapter, you have wired drift alerts into the CI/CD workflow so that drift signals trigger actionable alerts.

 You fixed some of the previous issues:

-- [x] Drift signals can trigger retraining workflows
+- [x] Drift signals trigger actionable alerts

 ## State of the MLOps process

 - [x] Model predictions can be monitored in production
-- [x] Data drift and concept drift can be detected automatically
+- [x] Data drift and concept drift are monitored
-- [x] Automated alerts and dashboards are configured
+- [x] Automated reports and dashboard are configured
-- [x] Drift signals can trigger retraining workflows
+- [x] Drift signals trigger actionable alerts
-- [ ] Model cannot be rolled back to a previous version on degradation
+- [ ] Drift alerts do not lead to a reviewed decision

 Continue to the next chapters to address the remaining items.